junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 7345

-> by striking “Deputy Commissioner for Services and Enforcement” and inserting “Deputy Administrator for Services and Enforcement”; and
+> by striking “Deputy Commissioner for Services and Enforcement” and inserting “Deputy Administrator for Services and Enforcement”, and

 | | |
 |---|---|